natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-24-doves-type.md

 On February 9th, 1909, Cobden-Sanderson [wrote in his journal](https://archive.org/details/b30009352_0002/page/138/mode/2up?q=type):

-> It is my wish that the Doves Press type shall never be subjected to the use of a machine other than the human hand, in composition, or to a press pulled otherwise than by the hand and arm of man or woman; and this I will see to in my Will, though, if I forget, I desire taht this which I have written shall operate in its place.
+> It is my wish that the Doves Press type shall never be subjected to the use of a machine other than the human hand, in composition, or to a press pulled otherwise than by the hand and arm of man or woman; and this I will see to in my Will, though, if I forget, I desire that this which I have written shall operate in its place.

 On June 11th, 1911, he wrote in his journal an astonishing expansion of that sentiment, beginning "My Last Will and Testament. _To the Bed of the River Thames, the river on whose banks I have printed all my printed books ..._".
 This Testament would be repeated, set in Doves Type, in the Doves Press's final catalog of published works, with one important alteration: instead of being in Cobden-Sanderson's voice, it was in the voice of the Doves Press itself:

 ![](@assets/images/doves-bequeathed.jpg)

 And then he did it.
-On Good Friday, 1913, Cobden-Sanderson took up his pen for a progress update.
+On Good Friday, 1913, Cobden-Sanderson took up his pen for a progress update:

 > Yes; yesterday, and the day before, and Tuesday I stood on the bridge at Hammersmith and, looking towards the Press and the sun setting, threw into the Thames below me the matrices from which had been cast the Doves Press Fount of Type, itself to be cast by me, I hope, into the same great river, from the sme place, on the final closure of the Press, in ——?

 With the matrices gone, no new type could be created; the Doves Press could continue using the stock at hand.
 But in late 1916, Cobden-Sanderson decided it was time to complete the task, making the first of roughly seventy trips to carry the leaden letterforms and drop them into the river.
 Robert Green writes:

-By February 1917, having spent countless evenings clandestinely ‘dedicating and consecrating’ the type to the River Thames, 76 year-old Cobden-Sanderson had thrown more than a ton of lead type over Hammersmith Bridge.
+> By February 1917, having spent countless evenings clandestinely ‘dedicating and consecrating’ the type to the River Thames, 76 year-old Cobden-Sanderson had thrown more than a ton of lead type over Hammersmith Bridge.

 The font was gone, except not really.
 The printed books still existed, of course, and in the ensuing decades, mudlarkers — participants in the particularly Londonian hobby of scouring the banks of the Thames at low tide to see what artifacts (Roman coins, Elizabethan pipestems, unexploded Nazi ordinance) might show up in the muck.
 Downstream from the Hammersmith Bridge, from time to time little bits of type would be found.